Click on the categories below to learn about what you should look for and ask when you visit a Preschool Program.

 - How do teachers help children solve their own problems?

-- How do staff encourage peer interactions?
+- How do teachers encourage peer interactions?

 Program Structure Questions